csound/manual/docs/reference/opcodesReference.md

 [octpch](../opcodes/octpch.md) - Converts a pitch-class value to octave-point-decimal.<br>
 [olabuffer](../opcodes/olabuffer.md) - Sum overlapping frames of audio as k-rate arrays and read as an audio signal.<br>
 [opcode](../opcodes/opcode.md) - Defines the start of user-defined opcode block.<br>
+[opcodeinfo](../opcodes/opcodeinfo.md) - Prints information on an opcode definition and its overloads.<br>
 [oscbnk](../opcodes/oscbnk.md) - Mixes the output of any number of oscillators.<br>
 [oscil1](../opcodes/oscil1.md) - Accesses table values by incremental sampling.<br>
 [oscil1i](../opcodes/oscil1i.md) - Accesses table values by incremental sampling with linear interpolation.<br>